drivy/sprite-factory/README.md

  * `:height` - the image height

 >> NOTE: the image coords can differ form the css sprite coords when padding/margin or fixed width/height options are specified)

+The `sprite` argument is a hash that includes the following:

+ * `:width`  - the generated sprite width
+ * `:height` - the generated sprite height

 Using sprite-factory with the Rails asset pipeline
 ==================================================